 This is roughly how the conversation went

 Sit at desk.
-Tissues, water, check.
+Notepad, pen, water, check.
 Deeep breath.
 Say confidence affirmations in head: “I can do this.
 I can do this.
 It’s my money.
 I am a customer, it’s my right to ask for a better deal.”

 Dial.
 Put it on speaker.
 (Check myself, confused at my rising anxiety.
 Why?)